daniela997/FilmDamageSimulator/README.md

-# Simulating analogue film damage to analyse and improve artifact restoration on high-resolution scans

 ## Film Damage Simulator
-This repository contains damaged film scans along with their annotations.
+This repository contains damaged film scans along with their annotations, as used in "Simulating analogue film damage to analyse and improve artifact restoration on high-resolution scans", Eurographics 2023.
 Additionally, it provides code for our statistical model which uses these extracted artifacts to generate damage overlays.

 ## DustyScans
 Scans of empty 35mm film frames with annotated artifacts such as dust, scratches, dirt, hairs.
 Example of a fully annotated scanned image: